(This page may contain affiliate links and we may earn fees from qualifying purchases at no additional cost to you. See our Disclosure for more info.)

 Facing Your Fear:

-Some fear about losing all of your money is probably a good thing because you’re likely to take essential steps to keep it safe.
+Some fear of losing all of your money is probably a good thing because you're likely to take essential steps to keep it safe.

 When in doubt, call or go to your financial institution to ask if there is a problem rather than relying on emails and calls that may not be legitimate.
 And don't forget to freeze your credit.

-Financial Worry #16 – I’m afraid of spending the money I’ve saved
+Financial Worry #16 – Spending the money I've saved

-You’ve worked incredibly hard to save and invest for financial security.
-So when the time comes to spend money from any of your savings accounts, you freeze – even when you put money into an account for a particular purchase.
+You've worked incredibly hard to save and invest for financial security.
+So when spending money from any of your savings accounts, you freeze, even when you put money into an account for a particular purchase.

-If you do let up on the “purse strings” and buy something or spend money, you second guess yourself and might be stressed out about what you’ve done.
+If you let up on the “purse strings” and buy something or spend money, you second guess yourself and might be stressed about what you've done.